Subscribe to our mailing list

 In December 2021, West Wits entered a Farm-In and Joint Venture Term Sheet with Rio Tinto Exploration Pty Limited (“RTX”) to explore West Wits’ Mt Cecelia (E45/5045).
 RTX is a wholly owned subsidiary of Rio Tinto Limited (ASX:RIO).
 RTX brings a wealth of technical expertise, resources and regional knowledge which, combined with synergies from their exploration of Mt Cecelia’s neighbouring tenements (that are held 100% by RTX), will enable the Mt Cecelia targets to be rapidly and systematically tested.

-West Wits’ Mt Cecelia Project is located approximately 150km ENE of Marble Bar, 150km NW of Telfer Mine and 120km NNW of Nifty Mine (aerial distance).
-The region is considered one of Australia’s most prominent addresses for mineral exploration with several joint venture agreements being reached since RIO’s WINU discovery, approximately 70km E of Mt Cecelia, and AIM-listed Greatland Gold’s Haverion Project E of Telfer.
+West Wits’ Mt Cecelia Project is located in the Paterson Province of Western Australia, approximately 150km ENE of Marble Bar, 150km NW of Telfer Mine, and 120km NNW of Nifty Mine (aerial distance).

 West Wits signed an access deed with RIO Tinto (RIO) in October 2019 and RIO submitted a Program of Works in January 2020 to build tracks on the Mt Cecelia tenement area to access their surrounding ELs.
 RIO’s activity is an indication of the prospectivity of West Wits’ Mt Cecelia Project and improves the Company’s tenement access with the construction of tracks.